wingadium1/wingadium1.github.io/_posts/2018-02-25-aws_aws_csa_professional_domain1_quiz.md

 > Objects are stored redundantly across multiple devices within a region to provide a high level of durability.
 Further information: https://aws.amazon.com/s3/faqs/

-2. True or False: Vertical scaling is preferred for a Warm Standby DR strategy.
+2. True or False: Vertical scaling is preferred for a Warm Standby DR strategy

     - [x] False
     - [ ] True

 > Horizontal scaling is preferred, as it avoids the need for downtime while restarting instances, as seen in a vertical scaling setup.

-3. True or False: ElastiCache snapshots will degrade performance on your cache cluster.
+3. True or False: ElastiCache snapshots will degrade performance on your cache cluster

     - [ ] False
     - [x] True

 > The entire cluster is snapshotted and therefore performing a snapshot will degrade performance and should be done during the least busy period.

 4. RDS allows you to replicate your data by ________.
 (Choose 2)

     - [x] Creating a snapshot of your database
     - [ ] Saving a database export to Amazon S3 using the console
     - [x] Creating a read replica running in another region

-5. True or False: Backup and Restore is the least expensive DR scenario.
+5. True or False: Backup and Restore is the least expensive DR scenario

     - [ ] False
     - [x] True

 > Backup and Restore is the least expensive way data can be replicated.
 However, it results the largest RTO and RPO for your business.
 Further information: https://d0.awsstatic.com/whitepapers/aws-disaster-recovery.pdf

-6. You can scale an RDS instance by ________.
+6. You can scale an RDS instance by ________

     - [ ] Configuring your database to be multi-AZ
     - [ ] By adding new RDS instances and always writing to both databases from your application
     - [x] Setting up read replicas of your database

 > Read replicas leverage built-in database engine data replication functionality to scale elastically for read-heavy applications.
 If write performance is the limitation, you will need to look at upgrading to a larger instance size, or sharding, or a different solution.
 Multi-AZ deployments will improve fault tolerance but will not improve performance.
 Further information: https://aws.amazon.com/rds/faqs/https://aws.amazon.com/rds/details/read-replicas/

-7. True or False: The Pilot Light strategy will usually include a database server and AMIs as its core.
+7. True or False: The Pilot Light strategy will usually include a database server and AMIs as its core

     - [ ] False
     - [x] True